ScienceParkStudyGroup/master-advanced-forensics/_episodes/04-clustering-heatmaps.md

 # The AGNES clustering method coupled to Ward's cluster dissimilarity estimation method
 hcl_tissue_ward <- cluster::agnes(x = distances_between_tissues,method = "ward")

-You can already create a dendrogram from this hierarchical cluster object (zoom to get additional details) plot(hcl_tissue_ward)
+# You can already create a dendrogram from this hierarchical cluster object
+plot(hcl_tissue_ward,
+    hang  = -1) # this ensures that labels end up at the same level
 ~~~
 {: .language-r}